 Defining Action Research

 Action research is research performed for the purpose of solving local problems or obtaining local information to make local decisions.
 This is important.
-According to this definition action research does at least to things
+According to this definition, action research does at least two things

 - Solves a local problem through research

 - Provides local data through research to make a local decision

 In addition, two unique characteristics of action research is a local of generalizability or external validity, and lack of use of rigorous research approaches.

 Action researchers are only concern with dealing with local problems in the local context.
 Therefore it is often difficult to try to apply the local approaches broadly.
 For example, the sample and the population in action research are often the same.
 This rarely happens in larger research projects.
 This means that excellent action research needs to be replicated in several contexts before it is generalizable.